 Similar to the Sawtooth National Forest, the Boise National Forest takes care of all sorts of dreamy day trips.
 From hiking along the Stack Rock and Blue Lake Trails to enjoying rustic cabins scattered around the forested hills, the place keeps its visitors busy.
 Kayaking and rafting on the Payette River also falls into the category of the most popular activities in the region.

-For wildlife viewing, head to Elk Creek in Bear Valley.
-Stolle Meadows enhance your day trips from Boise with spring wildflowers and birdwatching.
+For wildlife viewing, head to Elk Creek in the Bear Valley.
+Stolle Meadows festoon your day journeys with spring wildflowers and birdwatching.

 10. Bruneau Dunes State Park

 Bruneau Dunes State Park allows you to leave Boise for a few days in a desert.
 Known for the longest camping seasons in Idaho, the place provides camping opportunities all year long.
 The majority of the campgrounds work on a first-come, first-served basis.
 Reserving campsites and cabins in advance is also possible.

 The opportunity to connect with nature during any season is a sound motive to plan your day trips and weekend escapes from Boise beforehand.
 The biggest draw here are sand dunes themselves.
 Rising up to 470 feet above the desert floor, the place has gained the fame as the tallest single-structured sand dune in North America.

 The park also includes a prairie, a lake, and marsh habitat where you can hike, fish, and swim.

 Nampa is another easy day trip from Boise.
 One of the Idaho’s most populous cities, it sits just 20 miles west of the capital along Interstate 84.
 Known as a cultural and historical hub, Nampa presents great sightseeing, dining, and shopping opportunities.